Springvale (NSW)

 An assessment of population growth drivers in Springvale reveals an overall ranking slightly below national averages considering recent, and medium term trends

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
-As we examine future population trends, lower quartile growth of national non-metropolitan areas is anticipated.
-The suburb is expected to increase by 83 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 4.5% in total over the 17 years.
+AreaSearch's projections for Springvale are based on ABS/Geoscience Australia data released in 2024, using 2022 as the base year.
+For areas not covered by this data, NSW State Government SA2 level projections from 2022 with a 2021 base year are used.
+Growth rates by age group are applied to all areas for years 2032 to 2041.
+By 2041, the suburb is projected to increase by 76 persons, reflecting a total growth of 3.5% over the 17-year period.

 Frequently Asked Questions - Population